US, China resume trade talks with scant hopes for progress

 Negotiators in Shanghai are also expected to discuss the fate of telecom equipment giant Huawei Technologies Ltd. Washington put the company, China's first global tech brand, on a security list in May that blocks purchases of U.S. components and technology.

-The United States say Huawei is a national security threat, an accusation the company denies.
+The United States says Huawei is a national security threat, an accusation the company denies.
 Trump has said it could be a bargaining chip in the trade dispute.